takingnames/namedrop-protocol-spec/README.md

 **`GET /ip-domain`**

-This causes the server to create a special `A` and/or `AAAA` record pointing at the client's IP address, as seen by the server.
+This causes the server to create a special `A` and/or `AAAA` record pointing at the client's IP address, as observed by the server.
 The domain must start with the IP address, but with '.' or ':' characters replaced with '-'.
 The rest of the domain can be anything.
 The created domain is returned as a simple string.

 So, for example, TakingNames.io creates the record and returns something like
 this: